Vladimir Efimov

-Education
+Background

-In 2003, he graduated with honors from Moscow State Institute of International Relations, speciality - “economics, finance and credit”.
+Vladimir Efimov was born in Kursk on June 26, 1981.
+In 2003, he graduated with honors from the Moscow State Institute of International Relations, specializing in economics, finance, and credit.

 Economic activity

-Vladimir Efimov worked in the research fund called Support for development of civil society institutions.
-Then he worked as an economist at the Center for Social and Labor Rights.

-In 2004 he joined the Federal Antimonopoly Service (the Office for Control and Supervision of Real Estate, Local Monopolies and Housing and Utilities services).

-In 2007 he was appointed the head of this department.

-In 2009 Efimov was appointed the head of the Office of the Federal Antimonopoly Service in Moscow.

-In 2011 he was invited to the Government of Moscow for the ministerial post - the head of the Department of Land Resources.

-In 2013 there were structural changes in the Government of Moscow: the Department of Land Resources and the Property Department were merged, and Vladimir Efimov headed a new department - the Moscow Property Department.
-In 2014 the Department of Housing Policy entered the Moscow Property Department.
-The functions of the Moscow City Property Department were extended.

-Since February 2017 he has been Minister of the Government of Moscow, Head of the Department of Economic Policy and Development of Moscow.
+Efimov's professional career began at the Support for Development of Civil Society Institutions research fund, followed by a role as an economist at the Center for Social and Labor Rights.
+In 2004, he entered public service within the Federal Antimonopoly Service (FAS), specifically serving in the Office for Control and Supervision of Real Estate, Local Monopolies, and Housing and Utilities services.
+He was promoted to department head in 2007 and subsequently managed the Moscow Office of the FAS from 2009.
+In December 2011, Efimov joined the Government of Moscow as the head of the Department of Land Resources.
+Following the 2013 administrative restructuring that merged the Department of Land Resources with the Property Department, he was designated to lead the newly established Moscow Property Department.
+His jurisdiction expanded in 2014 with the integration of the Department of Housing Policy into his administration.
+In February 2017, Efimov assumed the role of Minister of the Government of Moscow and Head of the Department of Economic Policy and Development.